-- As long as the bank credit has not been repaid, the Company will not pay and not commit to pay dividends to its shareholders without receiving the written consent of the banks in advance; - b.
+- a.
+As long as the bank credit has not been repaid, the Company will not pay and not commit to pay dividends to its shareholders without receiving the written consent of the banks in advance; - b.
 No change shall be executed regarding the control of the Company in regards with the control structure, as it was upon the completion of the private placement (as detailed in Note 20a as follows), and this without receiving the agreement of the banks in advance and in writing.
-Despite the aforementioned, a cumulative change whereas the holdings of the controlling shareholders as at the closing date, which shall not be less, at any given time, than 45% of the issued and paid up share capital of the Company, shall not constitute a violation of the obligations according to this clause;
+In spite of the aforementioned, a cumulative change whereas the holdings of the controlling shareholders as at the closing date, which shall not be less, at any given time, than 45% of the issued and paid up share capital of the Company, shall not constitute a violation of the obligations according to this clause; - c.
+Not to hold subsidiaries or other related companies, unless those companies shall sign a letter of commitment to the banks, unless the consent of the banks is granted. - d.
+Unless the banks grant their consent, Tefron Group shall not carry out investments in fixed assets, exceeding the sums detailed as follows, on a cumulative basis: - 1.
+The investment amount invested in the Company in shareholders' equity in accordance with the private placement as detailed in Note 20a. - 2.
+An amount exceeding, as of the beginning of 2015, the amount of the aggregate balance of the Company's EBITDA, less payments of principal and interest on loans and taxes paid, and starting as of 2018 (inclusive), an additional sum of 50% of the current maturities of the payments to the banks (principal and interest) of the consecutive year, shall be deducted each year of the said aggregate balance.

-- b.
-Agreement with the banks regarding the reorganization of the credit lines (cont.) - 5.
-Additional provisions:
+b.
+Agreement with the banks regarding the reorganization of the credit lines (cont.)

+5. Additional provisions: (cont.)